Leomelonseeds/UltimaAddons/README.md

 ### Invasions
 - The goal of an invasion is now solely to *capture the chunk*, similar to a King of the Hill game.
 Attackers must stand inside the invasion chunk for 3 minutes in order for the chunk to be captured.
-- Killing the Kingdom champion no longer wins the invasion (the champion is an upgradable boss that spawns whenever someone tries to invade your lands.)
+- Killing the Kingdom champion no longer wins the invasion (the champion is an upgradable boss that spawns whenever someone tries to invade your lands).
 - The champion will now prioritize targetting attackers (and their allies) standing inside the invasion chunk, acting similar to how a player would defend.
 - If *any* defenders, which includes the champion and players from the defending Kingdom and their allies, are standing inside the chunk, the capture progress will not advance.
 - If the attackers fail to capture the chunk within 15 minutes, or if they surrender with `/k surrender`, the invasion fails.